exonum/exonum-doc/src/get-started/create-service.md

 ### Transaction Execution

-Every transaction in Exonum has business-logic of the blockchain attached, which is encapsulated in the `Transaction` trait.
+Every transaction in Exonum has business logic of the blockchain attached, which is encapsulated in the `Transaction` trait.
 This trait includes the `verify` method to verify the integrity of the transaction, and the `execute` method which contains logic applied to the